Chicago XXXII: Stone of Sisyphus: Managerial reception

 Regardless of the secrecy during the album's development, Peter Wolf got an overwhelmingly positive reception for the album's overall sound and motivation, from the prevailing management at Warner Bros. when he delivered the final draft sometime between September and November 1993.

 Warner Bros. created the album's artwork, depicting a likeness of the toiling mythical protagonist, Sisyphus.
-T-shirts were printed for the impending tour, though they confusingly contained references to the nonexistent title, Chicago XXII.
+Shirts were printed for the impending tour, though they confusingly contained references to the nonexistent title, Chicago XXII.

 However, the book The Greatest Music Never Sold states that within one month from the album's initial delivery to A&R, the entire project was suddenly and unilaterally rejected.
 Regardless of the expected industry procedures, there was reportedly no strategic contact from the record company toward the band's management, and the label made no attempt at renegotiation, remixing, rerecording, or reassignment.

 Though no explanation of this controversy might ever be given from the perspective of the record company, Jason Scheff later explained that Warner Bros.
 Records had endured a major internal reorganization near that time.
 The band and its producer said this event had suddenly injected Warner Bros. with new management personnel who doubted the album's future sales performance against the company's requirements.
 Scheff explained that "the record label wasn't thrilled with the fact that they weren't involved ... during the making of it, plus a lot of political stuff was going on, where Warner Bros. was going through a big change, and letting some of their top executives go."